acloudmaker/AWS-Demo-LambdaCanary/README.md

 ```
 cd ~/environment/lambda-canary-app
-cp SRC/template.yaml.canary-config .
+cp $SRC/template.yaml.canary-config template.yaml
 sam validate
 ```

-30. Push the changes to CodeCommit repository
+30. Trigger a canary deployment by making some changes to Lambda function code as well as the corresponding unit testing code.
+Not changing the unit testing code will fail the build stage.

 ```
+cd ~/environment/lambda-canary-app
+vim hello-world/app.js hello-world/tests/unit/test-handler.js
+# Change the greeting message to something like "Hello AWS Community!" in both files.
+Save and exit and then push the change to CodeCommit
 git add .
 git commit -m "Canary deployments with SAM"
 git push
 ```

+31. Navigate to the AWS CodeDeploy console, click on the Deployments link on the left menu, then click on the Deployment ID in progress to see the details.
+The deployment status should show 10% of the traffic shifted to the new version Replacement (aka The Canary) and the remaining percentage pointing to Original.
+After 5 minutes since we specified Canary10Percent5Minutes, the remaining traffic should shifted to the Replacement

+### Part 5 - Canary Deployment Failure Testing

-31. Define a CloudWatch Alarm to monitor Canary deployments and this helps to configure CodeDeploy to automatically roll back the deployment if a specified CloudWatch metric has breached the alarm threshold.
+32. Define a CloudWatch Alarm to monitor Canary deployments and this helps to configure CodeDeploy to automatically roll back the deployment if a specified CloudWatch metric has breached the alarm threshold.
 Common metrics to monitor are Lambda Invocation errors or Invocation Duration (latency), for example.

 ```
 cd ~/environment/lambda-canary-app
-cp SRC/template.yaml.cloudwatch-alarm-config .
+cp $SRC/template.yaml.cloudwatch-alarm-config .
 sam validate
 ```

-32. Push the changes to CodeCommit repository
+33. Push the changes to CodeCommit repository

 ```
 git add .